 Be sure to step back from your project a few times and view it from a distance.
 That can help you see any spots that might need extra attention.

-Check out our Succulent Wreath tutorial for more tips on cutting and gluing succulents.
+We’ve got a full tutorial on making a Succulent Wreath that has more tips on cutting and gluing succulents.

 Caring for your DIY Succulent Pumpkin

 There are a few things that you need to be mindful of about caring for your succulent pumpkin.

 Your creation will last longer if you use it indoors.
 Generally your indoors is going to have less temperature swings or critters that would bother it.

 We have to be careful because the deer love to eat most plants and pumpkins.
 These are definitely an indoor decoration at our house.

 If you’re planning to display your pumpkin on your front porch or outside you’ll want to be sure that it’s in a protected area and doesn’t get direct sunlight on it.
 Direct sun can dry out your succulents very quickly and they’ll shrivel up and look real sad.

 The succulents and pumpkins don’t like freezing temps either so be sure to keep an eye on your fall weather.
 You don’t want to walk out on your porch one morning to pumpkin mush.